HiveMindAutomation/PasswordChecker/README.md

 Variables have been created to customise the messages, AD Domain, Logo Path, Button Labels, and the Default Button

+Accounts with UserID's less than 1000 are ignored so it will only report for Network Accounts.

 ### Customisation

 Variable `PWPolicy` is your password Expiry in # of Days (-1) Change this variable as needed.
 Set to 60 Days for my environment.